A LADYBOWER RESERVOIR WALK GUIDE

 The total elevation of this walk is 247 meters.
 If you look at the profile of the elevation, you’ll see that it is very spikey.
 However, at no point does the elevation become too much, even for the novice hiker.

-The Ladybower and Lee Wood Circular walk begins from the car park and immediately finds a trail that hugs the edge of the reservoir.
-The trail winds its way along a dusty path, before eventually arriving at the Upper Derwent Visitor Centre.
-Here, you’ll find toilets, bike rental, a cafe and plenty of picnic benches, which are worth making use of as these are the only facilities on the walk.
+The Ladybower and Lee Wood Circular walk begins from the car park and immediately finds a trail that hugs the edge of the reservoir and winds its way along a dusty path, before eventually arriving at the Upper Derwent Visitor Centre.

 As you continue along the route, you’ll begin to lead uphill slightly.
 You’ll walk through a forest that’s perched on the edge of the reservoir and have full view of the huge body of water from the centre point of one of the prongs which form the Y-shape.

 The route continues to undulate alongside the reservoir, dipping in and out of the woodland.
 With every step, Ladybower Bridge will get slightly bigger as you get closer and closer.
-You’ll want to make sure that you take this opportunity to take some pictures of the bridge, as along this section of the trail are some of the best viewpoints.
+You’ll want to make sure that you take this opportunity to take some pictures of the bridge, as along this section of the trail are some of the best viewpoints!

 Once the trail spits you out onto the main road, you’ll cross the bridge to see and see the three prongs of Ladybower Reservoir.